Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 - Providers that don't clearly list UK pricing (hidden costs ahead)

 Finally, let's bring this together.
-Choosing the right cheap restaurant POS system isn't about finding the absolute lowest price.
+Choosing the right system isn't about finding the absolute lowest price.
 It's about finding the lowest total cost for what your restaurant actually needs.

-A food truck needs a different budget POS use than a 40-cover bistro.
+A food truck needs a different setup than a 40-cover bistro.
 A takeaway-focused operation has different requirements than a fine dining spot.
 Start with the free budget POS options, use them properly for a month, then decide whether paid features would genuinely save you time or money.

-Would I recommend the same cheap restaurant POS system to every reader?
+Would I recommend the same system to every reader?
 No. Your situation matters more than any comparison table.
 Ask yourself: would I recommend my current checkout setup to a friend opening their first restaurant?
 If the answer is no, that's usually a sign you need a better system.

-- SumUp offers the lowest transaction fees for simple cheap restaurant POS system setups
+- SumUp offers the lowest transaction fees for simple, low-cost setups

 - Square's free tier includes more restaurant features than competing cheap POS systems